Great Vowel Shift: Overall changes

 The main difference between the pronunciation of Middle English in the year 1400 and Modern English (Received Pronunciation) is in the value of the long vowels.

 Long vowels in Middle English had "continental" values, much like those in Italian and Standard German; in standard Modern English, they have entirely different pronunciations.
 The differing pronunciations of English vowel letters do not stem from the Great Shift as such but rather because English spelling did not adapt to the changes.

-German had undergone vowel changes quite similar to the Great Shift in a slightly earlier period but the spelling was changed accordingly (e.g. Middle High German bīzen → modern German beißen "to bite").
+German had undergone vowel changes quite similar to the Great Shift slightly earlier.
+Still, the spelling was changed accordingly (e.g., Middle High German bīzen → modern German beißen "to bite").

-This timeline shows the main vowel changes that occurred between late Middle English in the year 1400 and Received Pronunciation in the mid-20th century by using representative words.
+This timeline uses representative words to show the main vowel changes between late Middle English in the year 1400 and Received Pronunciation in the mid-20th century.
 The Great Vowel Shift occurred in the lower half of the table, between 1400 and 1600–1700.

-The changes that happened after 1700 are not considered part of the Great Vowel Shift.
+The changes after 1700 are not considered part of the Great Vowel Shift.
 Pronunciation is given in the International Phonetic Alphabet:

 Details

 Middle English vowel system

 Before the Great Vowel Shift, Middle English in Southern England had seven long vowels, /iː eː ɛː aː ɔː oː uː/.
-The vowels occurred in, for example, the words bite, meet, meat, mate, boat, boot, and out, respectively.
+The vowels occurred in, for example, the words mite, meet, meat, mate, boat, boot, and bout, respectively.

-The words had very different pronunciations in Middle English from their pronunciations in Modern English.
+The words had very different pronunciations in Middle English from those in Modern English: